-Our November Artists of the Month will be announced in January.
+Our April Artists of the Month will be announced in June.
 Help us recognize members of our community who have made contributions to the arts by filling out our nomination form.

 As Milwaukee Public Schools celebrates the Year of the Arts, we will recognize a student, staff member, and community partner for their efforts in promoting and celebrating the arts.

 To nominate an Artist of the Month, please fill out this form.